bumi/ongair/README.md

-# Ongair
+# Ongair API wrapper

-A ruby wrapper around the Ongair API
+A ruby wrapper for the [ongair.im](http://ongair.im) API that allows you to send and receive chat messages.
+Currently ongair supports whatsapp and wechat.

 ## Installation